- Carbon Accounting Software: What It Is and How to Evaluate Your Options in 2022￼ - June 17, 2022

 Price: Keyword Tool Pro is available for $199/mo when billed monthly and $79 when billed annually.

 Bottom Line: KeywordTool.io is an incredibly simple and reliable tool for organic research.
 With highly accurate data, this platform provides long-tail keywords that other platforms don’t show, making it an invaluable resource for people looking for keyword ideas and information queries to create content around.
 I find it a bit limited for the price.
 I think there are better options out there.

 About: An Amazon company, Alexa is another stack of marketing tools designed to help your content, SEO and PPC strategies.
-This solution has some steep competition with platforms like Moz and SEMrush leading the industry, but is well suited for a few key SEO practices.
+Unfortunately, Amazon sunset Alexa in 2022.
+Rest in peace — it was actually a great competitive intelligence tool.

 About: Brightedge is an AI and machine learning powered enterprise SEO system that will help you maximize your online visibility.
 This tool has a set of five advanced content performance marketing products that will give you a deep understanding of how your content is performing in the digital space as well as how to improve your SEO strategy for the purpose of maximizing ROI.

 This all-in-one style platform lets you optimize for search, content, social, local and mobile while enabling you to precisely track key business objectives like traffic, conversions and revenue.

 Ease of Use:

 - Will take some time to get acquainted with the platform

 - Site health audit lays out what needs to be addressed in order to improve content efforts